Mark Sloan (curator): Curioso

+Author

 Sloan has authored or co-authored twenty-one books on subjects as various as Russian conceptual art, early 20th century circus life, and the Harvard Museum of Natural History.
 Several of his books document circus and sideshow history through photography and anecdote.
 Their titles reflect the hyperbole of the circus: Hoaxes, Humbugs, and Spectacles: Astonishing Photographs of Smelt Wrestlers, Human Projectiles, Giant Hailstones, Contortionists, Elephant Impersonators, and Much, Much, More!; Dear Mr. Ripley: A Compendium of Curioddities from the Believe It or Not Archives; and Wild, Weird, and Wonderful: The American Circus 1901–1927, as Seen by F.W.
 Glasier, Photographer are examples.
 With Dear Mr. Ripley, Sloan and his co-authors Roger Manley and Michelle Van Parys were given "privileged access" to all of the correspondence sent to Robert Ripley during his worklife (1918–1948).
 This book appeared in US, UK, and Japanese editions.

+Sloan has written for DoubleTake magazine, Mexico's Luna Cornea, and has been a regional field editor for the College Art Association.
+He has written numerous catalog essays on contemporary art.

 Sloan and frequent collaborator Roger Manley have produced a number of exhibitions and book projects, including Self-Made Worlds: Visionary Folk Art Environments in 1997.
 The resulting book and traveling exhibition were produced by Aperture.

+Awards

+The Aldwyth catalogue, Aldwyth: Work V./Work N. Collage and Assemblage 1991-2009, edited by Sloan and designed by Gil Shuler, won the American Alliance of Museums award in 2010.

+In 2012 the Halsey Institute of Contemporary Art, with special recognition to Mark Sloan, received the Elizabeth O'Neill Verner Governors Award for the Arts, the highest award given in South Carolina for the arts.

 Sloan's 2018 book Southbound: Photographs of and about the New South, co-edited with Mark Long, documents the traveling exhibit with the same title, and was recognized by the J. M. Kaplan fund with the 2019 Alice Award for a "richly illustrated book that makes a valuable contribution to its field and demonstrates high standards of production."